Sentry (Robert Reynolds): Sentry - 2018

 According to Diamond Comic Distributors, Sentry #1 was the 63rd best selling comic book in June 2018.

 Joshua Davison of Bleeding Cool wrote, "Sentry #1 is another excellent self-conscious superhero title from Jeff Lemire, and it does so without going fully meta, which is an overused tactic in modern comics.
 The story is compelling, and Bob Reynolds is made to be an interesting character to follow.
 This one gets a recommendation.
 Give it a read."
 Adam Barnhardt of ComicBook.com gave Sentry #1 a grade of 5 out of 5, saying, "Lemire's ability to write the internal conflicts his protagonists face is second to none and after his iconic run on Moon Knight, a comic with Robert Reynolds was a long time coming.
 He's able to craft tales where the readers struggle to separate fact and fiction, yet everything eventually falls into place, and that's exactly the type of writer a character like Robert Reynolds needs.
 Lemire and The Sentry are a match made in heaven."

 Other versions

-Age of Apocalypse

-A zombified alternate universe variant of Sentry from Earth-295 appears in Age of Apocalypse as a member of the Black Legion.

-Age of Sentry

-An alternate universe variant of Sentry appears in Age of Sentry.

-Deadpool: Killustrated

-An alternate universe variant of Sentry who was killed by Deadpool makes a minor appearance in Deadpool: Killustrated.

-House of M

-An alternate universe variant of Robert Reynolds from Earth-58163 makes a minor appearance in House of M.

-Marvel Zombies

-A zombified alternate universe variant of Sentry appears in Marvel Zombies.
-He is the patient zero of the zombie virus, having been infected by his future self via a predestination paradox.
+Various alternate universe versions of Sentry have appeared throughout the character's publication history.
+In Age of Apocalypse, Sentry is a member of the Black Legion.
+In Marvel Zombies, Sentry is patient zero of the zombie virus, having been infected by his future self via a predestination paradox.

-What If?

-Alternate universe variants of the Sentry appear in What If: